 Recent studies have shown over 75% of respondents to be observing increased regulatory activity with over 65% citing ”conducting investigations“ as a prime focus of regulators.

 Areas that are attracting increased focus include money-laundering, insider-trading, breaches of anti-trust law, bribery and corruption, stock market disclosure and breaches of directors and officers duties.

 The modern business environment is forever driving the number and complexity of contracts ever higher.
-Unfortunately organizations are still trying to manage contracts and compliance in a fragmented, manual and ad-hoc manner.
-The results are excessive risk, lost revenue and higher costs.
+Unfortunately, organizations are still trying to manage contracts and compliance in a fragmented, manual and ad-hoc manner.
+The results are an excessive risk, lost revenue and higher costs.
 Risks are not visible and so are not managed.
 Visible risks can be acceptably managed and priced correctly and unacceptable risks, once recognized, may be mitigated, passed on or insured against.

 Company officers are being increasingly held personally accountable should negative unforeseen circumstances strike a company’s operations.
 Thus board members are increasingly demanding information systems which provide capture of relevant, reliable and up-to-date information.

 Third parties are increasingly demanding visibility and audit trail records of contracts as part of their own risk management and/or regulatory reviews.